 Annual Scientific Meeting Scholarships for Haematology Professionals

 To support attendance at the British Society for Haematology Annual Scientific Meeting.
-Applications should be submitted by 1st March prior to each ASM.
+Applications for the 2016 meeting should be submitted by 26th February 2016.
 Please note that no retrospective claims will be considered.

 BSH Travel Scholarships

-Travel Scholarships are to support attendance at international conferences, workshops, symposia or courses (including ASH), or travel within the UK.
-For attendance at the annual BSH conference, please see Annual Scientific Meeting Scholarships for Haematology Professionals (application deadline 1st March).
+Travel Scholarships are to promote the presence of UK based haematologists at international conferences (including ASH).
+For attendance at the annual BSH conference, please see Annual Scientific Meeting Scholarships for Haematology Professionals (application deadline 26th February).

 Applications are invited from younger members of the Society, recently appointed consultants and haematologists below Consultant level working in the United Kingdom for short-term visits to centres abroad in order to gain experience in a specialised field or to learn new research techniques or developments in haematology.